Analyst reviewing weighted user data on a laptop in an office

 What is a Full User Equivalent in SAP licensing?

 A Full User Equivalent, or FUE, is a weighted unit SAP uses to count cloud users.
-Each named user is mapped to a role type, and each type carries a conversion ratio.
-The sum of those weighted users is your FUE total.
+Each named user maps to a role type, and each type carries a conversion ratio that sets its share of the total.

 How do you calculate the FUE count?

-Classify every user by the highest role they hold, apply the conversion ratio for that type, then add the weighted figures together.
-A handful of advanced users plus many light users often lands well below a raw headcount.
+Classify every user by the role they hold, apply the conversion ratio for that type, then add the weighted figures.
+A few advanced users plus many light users lands well below a raw headcount.

 Which user types weigh the most in the FUE model?

-Advanced or developer level users carry the heaviest weighting, often counting as a full unit each.
-Core users sit in the middle, and self service users carry the lightest fraction.
-The mix decides the bill more than the headcount does.
+Advanced or developer level users carry the heaviest weighting, often a full unit each.
+Core users sit in the middle, and self service users carry the lightest fraction of a unit.

 Why does FUE matter for SAP cloud contracts?

 FUE is the metric SAP uses to price S/4HANA Cloud and many RISE bundles.
-Misclassifying users inflates the FUE total and the cost.
-Getting the classification right is the largest single lever on the subscription.
+Misclassifying users inflates the FUE total and the cost, so accurate classification is the largest single lever.

 Can you reduce your FUE total without removing users?